 Do you want to learn how to persuade people?

-More specifically, do you want to learn how to persuade people to subscribe to your email list?
+More specifically, do you want to learn how to persuade and influence people to subscribe to your email list?

 As human beings, we are all driven by certain psychological or emotional triggers.
 These emotions drive our actions, purchase decisions, and whether or not we opt into someone’s email list.